OWASP/www-project-developer-guide/draft/05-requirements/03-skf.md

 Export the selection to the format of your choice (Markdown, spreadsheet CSV or plain text) and use this as a starting point for the application security requirements.

+The OWASP Spotlight series provides an overview of the SKF: 'Project 7 - [Security Knowledge Framework (SKF)][spotlight07]'.

 ----

 The OWASP Developer Guide is a community effort; if there is something that needs changing